leighshepperson/exalgebra/README.md

 # ExAlgebra

-Collects functions used in linear algebra.
+This library collects a host of common functions that can be used in linear algebraic computations.

 ##### Vector
 Functions that perform computations on vectors.